The Monocle (restaurant): History

 The Monocle was founded in September 1960 by Constantine "Connie" Valanos and his wife Helen, and was considered Capitol Hill's first "tablecloth restaurant".
 D.C. law at the time required that alcohol only be served to patrons sitting at a table, so a member of Congress took it upon himself to change the rules to allow for bars and barstool seating in the District.

-Management of the restaurant was taken over by the Valanos' son, John Valanos and his wife Vasiliki in 1989.
+Management of the restaurant was taken over by the Valanoses' son, John Valanos and his wife Vasiliki in 1989.
 Helen Valanos died in 2005, and Connie in 2012.

 The restaurant comprises two adjoining federal row houses on D Street NE, originally built in 1885.
 Prior to housing the Monocle it was home to the Station View Spaghetti House.
 The building is owned by the federal government.

-Connection to U.S. Politics
+Connection to U.S. politics

 Given its proximity to the United States Senate and being one of only a few restaurants near the Capitol, The Monocle quickly became a meeting point for members of congress and special interest lobbyists.
 The Monocle welcomes members of all political parties and considers itself strictly non-partisan.

 A 1961 column in The Washington Post referred to The Monocle as a "dandy place to rubberneck and dine."
 A 1985 article about the National Corn Growers Association notes the Monocle as a popular place to meet with peers to coordinate strategies, and according to one anecdote, get tipped off by Senate staff in the Monocle parking lot.
 Former vice president Walter Mondale once called the restaurant a place "where laws are debated, where policies are set, where the course of world history is changed."